learn-co-curriculum/ruby-methods-readme/README.md

 #=> "Hello World"
 ```

+> **Note**: If you have been using IRB so far, exit out of it before continuing.
+> The remaining portion of this lesson involves bash commands you will need to
+> enter into the terminal.

-Try it out.
-Make a new file called `greeting.rb` (you can use: `touch
+Let's try making a method we can use over and over.
+Make a new file called
-greeting.rb` from your terminal in the Sandbox).
-Put the following code in it:
+`greeting.rb` (you can use: `touch greeting.rb` from your terminal).
+Put the
+following code in it:

 File: `greeting.rb`